Education for Graduate Students

 Graduate students Fellowships

-Two Fellowships, the Carlos Pijoan Fellowship and the Leman Fellowship are available at the University of Minnesota, College of Veterinary Medicine to pursue a MS or a PhD in the areas of swine production and medicine.
+Three Fellowships, the Morrison Fellowship, the Carlos Pijoan Fellowship and the Leman Fellowship are available at the University of Minnesota, College of Veterinary Medicine to pursue a MS or a PhD in the areas of swine production and medicine.

 The goal of these fellowships is to train the next generation of specialists in swine health and production to conduct applied research on the transmission, diagnosis, control, and elimination of economically significant diseases of swine.
 Fellows will join a vibrant and passionate group of faculty and graduate students devoted to tackling significant problems that impact swine and human health.